rajch/LBCC-book/chapter1.md

 The number of registers available, the actual instructions that operate on then, and the optimal way that they can be used differs from microprocessor to microprocessor.
 This makes life difficult for compiler writers, as they would have to deeply understand processor architectures to generate optimal code.

 The difficulty can be mitigated somewhat by splitting the process of compilation into two parts:_front-end_ and _back-end_.
-Instead of generating code for an actual microprocessor, the front-end compiler would generate code for an intermediate, hypothetical “virtual microprocessor”, which would define a neutral set of registers and instructions.
+Instead of generating code for an actual microprocessor, the front-end compiler would generate code for an intermediate, hypothetical “virtual microproccessor”, which would define a neutral set of registers and instructions.
 The back-end compiler would be be responsible for converting the “intermediate language” to the real instructions for a target microprocessor, in a way that optimally uses the registers available to the target.

 This makes life simpler by having a single well-defined “virtual machine”, whose “intermediate language” \(meaning registers and instruction set\) is the only one that front-end compiler writers have to generate.
 Also, multiple back-ends may be written, so that a single program compiled to target the “virtual machine” can finally run on multiple real microprocessors.